min2ha/ukwa-site/content/target/39989/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# SSP Edinburgh North and East Lothian Branch on Facebook

 Facebook page of the Edinburgh North and East Lothian branch of the Scottish Socialist Party (SSP).